-The 2015 Lexus NX, which will start below the $35,000 mark, will be the first Lexus to offer wireless charging for mobile phones, and it marks the debut of a new generation of the Lexus Remote Touch interface—this one featuring a touch pad, haptic feedback, and scratchpad-like capabilities that let you trace letters (such as what you might have seen on some Audi or Mercedes-Benz models).
-Enhanced gauges offer a G sensor and turbo-boost meter (on 200t models), while active-safety features include All-speed dynamic cruise control and a blind-spot monitor with rear cross-traffic alert.
+The 2015 Lexus NX, which starts below the $35,000 mark, will be the first Lexus to offer wireless charging for mobile phones, and it marks the debut of a new generation of the Lexus Remote Touch interface—this one featuring a touch pad, haptic feedback, and scratchpad-like capabilities that let users trace letters (such as what you might have seen on some Audi or Mercedes-Benz models).
+Enhanced gauges offer a G sensor and turbo-boost meter (on 200t models), while active-safety features include all-speed dynamic cruise control and blind-spot monitoring with rear cross-traffic alert.
 A head-up display is also on offer.